Thegamefire/transparentwebhud/README.md

 - rewrite browser_window.py methods and their usage now that it's a subclass of the WebEngineWindow
 - Update UI Values on Drag/resize
 - streamdeck plugin
+- persist size when toggling options that reload window (frame, transparent, always on top, click through)

 #### Lolcat
 - config